 I set a stupid password and want to change it, how?

 You need to click “Reset Inschpektor” in the “Manage” view to change the password.
 You can only do that if you are logged in.
-If you forgot your password, you need to reinstall the whole application (“npm uninstall”, “npm install” again).
+If you forgot your password, you currently need to reinstall the whole application (“npm uninstall”, “npm install” again).
 This is a security measure and protects from unauthorized people being able to harm your node.

 While I know and understand that this is a huge risk, I advice you to do that only if you run into problems and you don’t really understand, how linux permissions work.
 I got some error-requests that were related to users not understanding that part.

 If you want to show some love, here is the IOTA-address you can send it to. :)

-- For more up to date points, I will reference the readme file here, because that one is part of the codebase and regularly updated.
+- For more specific points, I reference the readme file here, because that one is part of the codebase and regularly updated.

 You find find me in telegram @codepleb or in the iota discord codepleb.net#9990.
 I would love to hear from you!
 Since I am the programmer of this app, I guess there might be “implicit knowledge”.
 Whenever you read a manual from me and you do not get it or you do not understand some parts of this application, please do not hesitate to write me a message, so we can improve it!
 And feedback of all kinds is always appreciated! :)

 Subscribe for Updates!